webuild-consortium/webuild-attestation-rulebooks-catalog/rulebooks/ds002-pid-rulebook.md

 attributes and metadata are encoded in case the PID complies with [SD-JWT VC].
 - **TODO: Add Chapter for W3C Json-ld**
 - [Chapter 5](#4-attestation-usage) describes attestation usage guidelines, user and RP behaviours, and applicability scenarios.
-TODO: WeBuild addition on the EUDI rulebook document based on the EUDI rulebook template.
+TODO: WE BUILD addition on the EUDI rulebook document based on the EUDI rulebook template.
 - [Chapter 6](#5-trust-anchors) describes trust anchor distribution and lookup mechanisms.
-TODO: WeBuild addition on the EUDI rulebook document based on the EUDI rulebook template.
+TODO: WE BUILD addition on the EUDI rulebook document based on the EUDI rulebook template.
 - [Chapter 7](#6-revocation) describes revocation strategy and mechanisms.
-TODO: WeBuild addition on the EUDI rulebook document based on the EUDI rulebook template.
+TODO: WE BUILD addition on the EUDI rulebook document based on the EUDI rulebook template.
 - [Chapter 8](#7-compliance) describes compliance criteria and conformance statements.
-TODO: WeBuild addition on the EUDI rulebook document based on the EUDI rulebook template.
+TODO: WE BUILD addition on the EUDI rulebook document based on the EUDI rulebook template.
 - [Chapter 9](#8-references) lists references.

 ### 1.3 Keywords